 With wet hire, the equipment is operated by someone who:

-- Is trained and licenced on that specific class of machine
+- Is trained and licensed on that specific class of machine

 - Understands manufacturer systems and safe working envelopes